edia-toolbox/edia_rcas/Assets/com.edia.rcas/Samples~/ControllerExecuter/Readme.md

-RCAS (Remote-Control-And-Streaming) is a Unity framework enabling remote control of an VR application on a HMD.
+`EDIA Remote` (Remote-Control-And-Streaming) is a Unity framework enabling remote control of an VR application on a HMD.

 # Samples